leventemo/lvnt/src/data/blog/_2025/namecalling-reloaded.md

 Have you also reported a case of murder then?
 You should have if you're a man of integrity.
 Because by the time you got to the line you are using to support your claim you must have read these two lines at the beginning of the song:

->"Mama, just killed a man
+>Mama, just killed a man /
->Put a gun against his head, pulled my trigger, now he's dead".
+>Put a gun against his head, pulled my trigger, now he's dead.

 If you didn't make that call to the police, is it possible that you might have failed to fulfill a legal obligation?
 Is it possible that what you are doing here is nothing but cheap namedropping at best and the image of a man with glasses using good vocabulary when giving interviews sitting in front of a bookself is not much more than mere branding?